Looking for the complete guide on how to find and contact a reliable dropship supplier? Here are 12 top tips from ecommerce pros!

 7. Study up on dispute resolution

-Hopefully you won’t need to put dispute resolution skills into action, but you probably will.
+Hopefully, you won’t need to put dispute resolution skills into action, but you probably will.
 That’s just the nature of life and business.
 This is really the art of communication.
-Disputes don’t need to be awkward, and if you learn how to resolve them peacefully you’ll avoid unneccessary issues and maintain a more cooperative business relationship.
+Disputes don’t need to be awkward, and if you learn how to resolve them peacefully you’ll avoid unnecessary issues and maintain a more cooperative business relationship.
 Here are a few tips:

 - Keep a paper trail: Don’t rely on verbal agreements.
 Make sure to get things in writing so that when disputes arise, you have evidence of what was agreed upon.